 While both healthy and moribund phytoplankton cells exude metabolites into the surrounding water column48-50, the release of photosynthates by healthy cells was initially attributed to an overflow mechanism by which cells excrete accumulated organic molecules when carbon fixation rates exceed the rate of carbon incorporation into biomass51.
 This explanation would, however, imply that exudation should decrease or even stop at night, whereas constant exudation rates have been measured

 over diel cycles52,53.
-495455The deliberate release of specific compounds would impose a significant cost for phytoplankton in terms of both carbon and energy56, which could be justified if these molecules enable the establishment of beneficial associations with bacteria.
-13
+Instead, exudation by healthy cells occurs through both passive and active transport.
+Gases, solvent molecules and many small hydrophobic compounds can passively diffuse through the cell membrane49, while large macromolecules, such as proteins, are synthesized as they are translocated to the extracellular space54.
+In contrast, small polar and charged organic molecules (e.g. monosaccharides, amino acids) need to be actively transported across cell membranes55.
+The deliberate release of specific compounds would impose a significant cost for phytoplankton in terms of both carbon and energy56, which could be justified if these molecules enable the establishment of beneficial associations with bacteria.

+In addition to affecting diffusion across membranes, molecular polarity plays an important role in determining diffusivity within the phycosphere.
+Hydrophilic molecules (e.g. polar amino acids) diffuse more rapidly in water than hydrophobic molecules.
+Interestingly, many inter-cellular signalling molecules (e.g. diatom pheromones and bacterial homoserine lactones) are hydrophobic13 and should exhibit limited diffusion away from cell surfaces.

 The nature of the compounds exuded by a phytoplankton cell is influenced by the cell’s health.
 During early growth phases, phytoplankton cells release soluble and generally highly labile, low-molecular-weight molecules, such as amino acids, carbohydrates, sugar alcohols and organic acids29,49,50.
 Notably, many of these low-molecular-weight compounds are also potent chemoattractants for bacteria42,57.
 When cells senesce, higher-molecular-weight molecules, including polysaccharides, proteins, nucleic acids and lipids, are released through exudation or cell lysis29,48,58,59.
 The different size and lability of these molecules have potentially important implications for the physical dynamics of the phycosphere, as well as the metabolism of phycosphere-residing bacteria and potential colonisers.
 Large molecules diffuse more slowly than small ones, which increases their residence time in the phycosphere, limits their loss to the bulk seawater, and ultimately influences the size and stability of the phycosphere.